-- The Power Of Love allowed The Flash to come back from an other-dimensional speedster heaven that no one had ever returned from.
+- The Power Of Love allows The Flash to come back from an other-dimensional speedster heaven that no one had ever returned from.
 Several times.

-- It let Barry Allen break the Anti-Life Equation's hold over Iris Allen in Final Crisis.
+- It lets Barry Allen break the Anti-Life Equation's hold over Iris Allen in Final Crisis.

 - Flash-type speedsters rely on this trope to keep them from being absorbed by the Speed Force (the aforementioned speedster heaven).
 It doesn't necessarily need to be romantic — the paternal bond between Max Mercury and Bart Allen is a beautiful example of such — but yes, the three main Flashes rely on their wives for it.

 - For a split second, it looks as if this trope is going to be averted in the Justice Society of America arc "Princes of Darkness" — Jade's the Power of Love speech to Obsidian fails to halt his evil rampage — but it's really only a set up for their father, the Golden Age Green Lantern, to come in and deliver it successfully.

 - Alan Moore's Providence has Dr. Alvarez, of all people, citing Love as the force that defines life.

 Dr. Alvarez: Love is the only substantial thing.
 It is noble in its noises and odours, I think.
 From where I look at this, to not love is to waste the existence.
 Even life is a small matter beside it.
 You see, it is not interrupted by death.
 Without it, this world cannot be endured.